Disaster undoes hard-won progress for Indonesian port city

 Indonesia’s disaster agency spokesman Sutopo Purwo Nugroho said the soil there had liquefied and that authorities believed hundreds of people may have been buried in the mud.
 In Bala Roa, the ground violently heaved up and then sank in places, trapping many people under their wrecked homes.

 Traditional homes with thatched or tin roofs cannot withstand tsunamis or storm surges from typhoons but pose much less of a risk of severe damage even if they do collapse in an earthquake.
-Many homes built recently are hybrids, combining traditional styles with unreinforced masonry and tile roofs too heavy for the structures when they are shaken by quakes, Boen said.
+Many homes built recently are hybrids, combining traditional styles with unreinforced masonry and tile roofs too heavy for the structures when they are shaken by quakes.

-The problem rebuilding after disasters, he said, often involves cutting corners in the rush to get back to normal.
+The rush to rebuild after a disaster involves cutting corners, rather than fortifying buildings to prevent future calamities.

+“Now, they say, build back better, build back better, but they do the same thing again,” Boen said.
+“The earthquake comes, they made the same mistakes and people get killed again.”

 Elaine Kurtenbach is the Asian business editor for The Associated Press and has covered disasters and their aftermaths in Asia for the past 30 years.